-There are no new standards and amendments to standards and interpretations adopted during the year.
+There are no new standards and amendments to standards and interpretations adopted during the year that have a material impact on the financial statements.

 2.3 Foreign currency translation

 (a) Functional and presentation currency

 For the purposes of the financial statements, the results and financial position of the Company is expressed in Euro, which is the functional currency of the Company.
 Euro is the functional currency because it is the currency of the primary economic environment in which the Company operates.
 Euro is the currency in which the majority of the costs of the Company are incurred, capital is realised and dividends are paid.